gxf1212/notes/techniques/Prepare-for-the-computer.md

 - exhaustiveness: One execution of Vina tries to predict where and how a putative ligand can best bind to a given protein, in which Vina may repeat the calculations **several times** with different randomizations
 - seed: same seed (explicitly assigned) produces the same results
 - cpu: repeated computation for a ligand is done on separate CPUs at the same time.
-By default, Vina tries to create as many threads as the number of available cores
+By default, Vina tries to create as many threads as the number of available